RadouanBoukharfane/2024-hpc-days-um6p/speech.md

 ### Slide 07
 ------------

 Given all these applications, we need HPC to pave the way for new innovations.
 In order to investigate real-world problems, we need more computing power to improve processing speed, which is critical for many computing operations, applications, and workloads.

-Additionally, we need HPC capabilities for storage, as large CFD computations typically cannot fit into the memory of a single machine.
+We need HPC capabilities for storage, as large CFD computations typically cannot fit into the memory of a single machine.